Tag: Weekend Guide

 2. Centre Pompidou Málaga: Utopias of Tomorrow

 The colorful glass cube at Muelle Uno currently hosts a thought-provoking temporary exhibition exploring futuristic utopias through interactive media, sculpture, and video art.
-It is a fantastic follow-up to their permanent collection and offers a deep dive into how 21st-century artists envision the future.
+It is a fantastic follow-up to their permanent collection and offers a deep dive into how 21st-century artists envision the future, a theme that feels incredibly timely alongside the surge of AI investment transforming Malaga’s tech hub.

 3. La Casa Amarilla: Spring Awakening